-Frustrated by seeing all the amazing art and exhibitions being promoted on Instagram and design blogs, but being unable to experience them in person or to collect the pieces I fell in love with, I looked to see how I could solve my problem without buying a plane ticket to Australia (or London, New York, or Berlin) every month.
+Frustrated by seeing all the amazing art exhibitions being promoted on Instagram and design blogs, but being unable to experience them in person or to collect the pieces I fell in love with, I looked to see how my problem could be solved without buying a plane ticket to Australia (or London, New York, or Berlin) every month.

 Zinnia has a Masters of Museum Studies and has worked in internationally recognised Art Galleries and Museums in Australia and New Zealand in the Collection Management and Retail/Product Development fields.
 She is passionate about finding ways for galleries, museums and arts practitioners to remain viable and valued in the current under-funded Arts and Cultural environment.